A transformative year-long certification course that is designed to maximize learning and development in a coaching context using proven methodology.

 These fees include all four sessions, books, materials, pod meetings, coaching sessions, and certification.

-2019 Tuition Fees: CHF 13’500.
-These fees include all four sessions, books, materials, pod meetings, coaching sessions, and certification, as well as lunches/teas/coffees during the in-person sessions.
+2021 Tuition Fees: CHF 11’500.
+These fees include all four virtual sessions, books, materials, pod meetings, coaching sessions, and certification.

 A CHF1’000 non-refundable, non-transferable deposit is required no later than six weeks before the start of the course.
 If your application is not accepted, your deposit will be returned.
 If it is accepted and you cancel your booking, we will retain your deposit.